Google Street View privacy concerns: Hong Kong

-Before the launch of Google Street View in Hong Kong, the Hong Kong Privacy Commissioner for Personal Data has taken the initiative to inquire into the Google Street View Project, to ensure that it complies with the provisions of the Personal Data (Privacy) Ordinance in Hong Kong and to consider privacy issues that may arise.
+Before the launch of Google Street View in Hong Kong, the Hong Kong Privacy Commissioner for Personal Data took the initiative to inquire into the Google Street View Project, to ensure that it complies with the provisions of the Personal Data (Privacy) Ordinance in Hong Kong and to consider privacy issues that may arise.

 Google declares that the Project does not intend to compile information about specific individuals whose identities can be ascertained.
 Faces of passers-by and car licence plates in the photographs will be unidentifiable because blurring technology is to be used.
 Also, there will be at least a three-month gap between image gathering and publication, to prevent the images being used to identify an individual's current whereabouts.

 Google also assures the Commissioner that if anyone objects to any image of themselves, their cars, houses or children captured by the cameras, the related image will be removed.

 The commissioner concluded that Google Street View does not breach Hong Kong privacy laws.
 But he will look seriously into any complaint made by an affected individual in accordance with the Personal Data (Privacy) Ordinance.

 India

 Google started taking Street View images in Bangalore, India, on May 26, 2011.
 A Google executive promised that they would do their best to avoid security concerns.
 However, on June 20, 2011, Street View was blocked in Bangalore due to security concerns from the police in Bangalore.
-Google officials and leaders from BJP, the ruling party in Karnataka, organized a meeting on July 19, 2011, to continue Street View in Bangalore.
+Google officials and leaders from BJP, the ruling party in Karnataka, organized a meeting on July 19, 2011, to allow Street View in Bangalore.
 The Google officials, however, failed to convince the leaders that they would not violate any privacy laws.

-Google has yet to receive permission to launch its Street View feature in India.
-But on 27th July 2022 the government of India allowed street view in some cities of India like Chennai, New Delhi ,Mumbai and many others.
-The country is worried about Google's plans to put Indian cities, tourist spots, hills and rivers in an application in which one can explore through 360-degree, panoramic and street level imagery because terrorists are using these maps to plan terrorist attacks in India.
-Official sources said after a detailed analysis by security agencies and defense forces feel that allowing Google to cover India would compromise the country's security interest.
-Once the proposed Geo spatial Information Regulation Bill, 2016 comes into force, issues related to internet-based application would be resolved in India.
-As of October 2017 Google is in talks with the Indian Government to bring back street view services in India.
-Due to India being threatened by terrorist attacks, the Indian Government is not likely to allow Google Street View services.
-As of March 2018, the Indian Government has rejected Google Street View due to security concerns.
-However, on 27 July 2022 coverage was added for some parts of India, around Delhi and a few major cities.
+However, on 27 July 2022 the government of India allowed Street View in some cities of India like Chennai, New Delhi, Mumbai, and many others.